 Insurance companies use aggregate limits to reduce their exposure to catastrophic customer losses.
 This allows them to keep their premiums affordable while making sure their finances remain strong.

 Insureon helps small business owners compare business insurance quotes with one easy online application.
-Start an application today to select the right policy limits for your risk exposures.
+Start an application today to get quotes from top-rated U.S. insurance providers.
+You can also consult a licensed insurance agent to make sure you're getting the right coverage for your insurance needs.